ewald-lab/ewald-lab-website/handbook/docs/day-to-day.md

 ## 1. Lab meetings

-We have a one hour lab meeting once per week, on Tuesdays from 10:00-11:00.
+We have a one hour lab meeting once per week, on Tuesdays from 11:00-12:00 in the Skylark room.
+The lab typically goes to lunch together after lab meeting.
 All lab members are expected to attend this meeting in person, unless you are taking annual leave, are sick, are away, or have a one-off scheduling conflict.
 The format of the meeting will be lab announcements, a quick round table where each member briefly describes what they're currently working on, and a ~30 minute discussion led by someone in the group.

 Since our group is small, lab members will lead discussions frequently and you are not expected to have polished presentations - ugly slides or rough outlines in a Google Doc are totally fine!
 We will alternate between sharing project proposals, results, getting feedback on posters and talks prior to conferences, and discussing papers ("journal club").
 The point is not to "show off" your progress, but to engage other group members in discussion.
 Occaisionally we will invite external guests to share their work, either virtually or in person.
 We use [this spreadsheet](https://docs.google.com/spreadsheets/d/1xyEZKaI4RKXy5J1eICLTAOkvQD2pgjZ37QmAorXzZwQ/edit?usp=sharing) to plan upcoming meetings.